Unfortunately, there’s no such thing as a self cleaning turtle tank.

 Keep Your Turtle In A Suitably Sized Tank

 Too many people keep a turtle in a tank that’s way too small.
-Not only is this cruel, but the water also gets dirtier a lot quicker.
+Not only is this cruel, the water gets dirtier a lot quicker.

 A larger volume of water is easier to maintain than a smaller volume of water.